Full Symposium Descriptions

 Terje Dokland, Department of Microbiology, University of Alabama at Birmingham, Birmingham AL

 Michael G. Rossmann was a pioneer in the field of structural biology.
 His contributions to X-ray crystallography and application of hybrid methods to electron microscopy revolutionized biomolecular structure determination.
 Michael pushed the boundaries of structural biology by developing methodologies such as the molecular replacement method and determining some of the first structures of entire viruses.
 Michael published nearly 600 papers during a career that spanned over half a century.
-This symposium will provide remembrances of Michael's achievements in structural biology and feature prominent speakers in the fields of X-ray crystallography and cryo-electron microscopy, two fields on which Michael left an indelible mark.
+This symposium will feature talks by researchers who likewise develop and apply cutting-edge structural biology approaches to the study of viruses, viral proteins, enzymes and other systems.

 Daniel Skomski, Merck & Co.
 Inc.